What the **** is a bøfsandwich?

-Peel and slice the onions finely.
+Peel and slice the onions finely in rings.
 It’s very important that the onions are cut almost paper-thin.
 Again, if you have a mandoline slicer, it’ll make your life a lot easier for this task.
 Toss or use your hand to separate all the cut onions, so they don’t stick together as much.
 Put the oil in a pot and heat it to between 130-150°C (270-300°F).
 If you have a deep fryer, even easier!
 If the oil gets hotter than this, the onions will get scorched which tastes extremely bitter – don’t go there.

 While the oil is heating up, prepare the onions.
 Put all the flour in a dish or casserole, add a pinch of salt and pepper and mix it.
 Next you add the onions, so they get covered in this mix.
 Now you’re ready to start frying – but have a dish with paper towel ready, next to frying pot.
 Once the oil has the correct temperature, shake a small batch of onions to remove excess flour and put them in the oil.
 Too many onions will lower the temperature too much, which means they’ll start sucking up too much oil.
 You don’t want that.
 When they have a light brown color, take them out of hot oil with a wire skimmer or the like, and let them rest on the paper towel which will suck up any excess oil.

 Once you’re done with all the onions, leave them to cool completely to room temperature.
 At this point, it’s easy to crush them into smaller pieces with your hands.
 Do they need to be in small pieces?
 Not per se, but it’s easier to get some in every bite of bøfsandwich, which is what you ideally want.

 Inside tips on the crispy fried onions